 If you’ve seen one wildlife park then you’ve seen them all, right?
 Wrong!
-Tucked away in the heart of Burleigh Heads just 15mins from the Gold Coast airport and 25mins from Surfers Paradise, is David Fleay Wildlife Park—a park unlike any other.
+Tucked away in the heart of Burleigh Heads just 15mins from the Gold Coast airport and 25mins from Surfers Paradise (or just over an hour from Brisbane city), is David Fleay Wildlife Park—a park unlike any other.

-We are all about our Aussie wildlife and a visit to the park will see you transported from South East Queensland to the tropical north of the State as you stroll through the tranquil surrounds.
+We are all about our Queensland native wildlife and a visit to the park will see you transported from South East Queensland to the tropical north of the State as you stroll through the tranquil surrounds.

 Cute and quirky critters—tick!
 Wildlife shows—tick!
 But what makes Fleay’s different?
 Here are our top 5 things you didn’t know you could do at Fleay’s.